 What are “maps,” and how do I read them?

-The Mapping Militants Project develops a series of interactive diagrams that “map” relationships among groups and show how those relationships change over time.
-These maps largely focus on specific regions or countries, though the Global Al Qaeda and Global Islamic State maps attempt to document the connections among dozens of militant organizations operating in a variety of geographical areas.
+The Mapping Militants Project develops a series of interactive diagrams that “map” relationships among interconnected groups and show how those relationships change over time.
+Most maps focus on violent non-state actors in conflicts in specific regions or countries.
+The Global Al Qaeda and Global Islamic State maps are international in scope, as they document the connections among dozens of militant organizations operating in a variety of geographical areas.
+The transnational right-wing extremism map shows the links among violent groups with far-right ideologies, such as white supremacism, Neo-Naziism, and accelerationism.
 A complete list of our current maps can be found by scrolling through the project’s homepage.

 Once users click on a map, they can change map settings to display different features (e.g., leadership changes) and adjust the time scale.
 The types of relationships (e.g., splits, merges, rivalries) among groups are recorded with different types of lines, which are described in a legend accessible to users in the toolbar at the top of the viewing page.
 Additionally, users can click on specific groups to learn more about them.
 The option to trace a specific group on the map allows users to observe the types of interactions that a specific organization has engaged in over its lifetime.